Welcome to Iowa State University!

 . . .And welcome to Ames!

-- Check in, for international students to record your arrival on campus, a health screening and an English Placement Test if required.
+- For international students only - check in with the International Student and Scholars Office to record your arrival on campus, a health screening appointment, and an English Placement Test, if required.

 - Obtaining an ISU ID card